berylcczhang/TEST/doc/html/_sources/parameters.txt

 Physical Model Keywords
 -----------------------

-These specify the physical models to be used for stellar evolution, atmospheres, the IMF, etc.
+These specify the physical models to be used for stellar evolution, atmospheres, the IMF, extinction, etc.

 * ``imf`` (default: ``lib/imf/chabrier.imf``): name of the IMF descriptor file; this is a PDF file, formatted as described in :ref:`sec-pdfs`.
 Note that SLUG ships with the following IMF files pre-defined (in the directory ``lib/imf``)
    * ``chabrier.imf`` (single-star IMF from `Chabrier, 2005, in "The Initial Mass Function 50 Years Later", eds.
 E. Corbelli, F. Palla, & H. Zinnecker, Springer: Dordrecht, p.
 41 <http://adsabs.harvard.edu/abs/2005ASSL..327...41C>`_)